brookshelley/brookshelley/content/movies.md

 type: movies
 ---

+### Sanctuary

+Qualley plays mean well.

+### Extraction 2

+The action and plot of Call of Duty Warzone.

+### Before We Vanish

+An interesting counterpoint to Invasion of the Body Snatchers, with a lot more silliness and a slower pace.

+### Showing Up

+The number of voicemails and phone calls in this was stressful.
+I wish she'd paid more attention to her cat.

+### Invasion of the Body Snatchers

+We need more protagonists that are food inspectors.
+A movie telling the truth about flowers (bad) for once.

+### Fast X

+Lol.

+### Solaris

+Clooney is great in space.
+I've never seen the original.
+This made me want to rewatch Interstellar.

+### Swiss Army Man

+I think this is what men talk about in therapy.

+### Children of Men

+Still hits.

+### Fool’s Gold

+A bit of Buster Keaton, excellent cameos, and a lot of heart.

+### Blackberry

+Outstanding.
+Riveting with some outstanding acting.
+I never had a Blackberry, so I was pretty unfamiliar with the story, but damn.

+### Spiderman: Across the Spiderverse

+Fun but way too long.

 ### Hypnotic

 You can tell someone had a psychic influence concept and then kinda skipped world building and didn't nail the landing.